LCC-CIT/CS296N-CourseMaterials/Labs/Lab04-Security/Lab4Instructions-Security.md

 #### Reporting

+You will report in two places:

+- In the lab forum

-In the docs folder, on the Lab4-Security branch of your Git repository, add a markdown document containing:
+- In the docs folder, on the Lab06 branch of your Git repository.

+  Add a markdown document containing:

   1. A list of the high, medium and low priority issues that came up in the initial passive and active scans of your app.
   2. The issues you chose to mitigate and the classes and methods that you changed to implement the mitigation.
   3. A list of the issues that come up in passive and active scans after making the code changes.

 ## Submission to Git and Moodle

 ####  Code Review

    1. Using GitHub, send a pull request to another student asking them to review your code.
 After you have gotten a review, and finished revising your code, merge it into the master branch.
 Keep the lab branch, don't delete it.
    2. You should get a pull request from the other student.
 Review their code and forum posts.
 You don't need to run ZAP against their web app--just verify that the app still works, that they have used best practices, and fulfilled the lab requirements.
       3. Paste the review form into the comments of the other student's pull request.
       4. In the "online text" field of the Code Review assignment on Moodle, enter the URL of the pull request you responded to and which contains the review you gave.